Coaching is an increasingly popular profession with the market demand for trained coaches increasing year by year.

 You could even choose to coach disadvantaged people in your own community.
 You don’t need to travel too far to find good causes that need your coaching support.

 So, there we have it.
-5 main ways of working as a coach after qualification.
+Five key pathways to work as a coach after qualification.

 Within these roles, there are plenty of ways to expand how you coach.
 The sky’s the limit around who your client is and what their chosen topic for coaching will be.